12 Key Tips to Promote Open Communication in a Relationship

 What does open communication in marriage look like?

-So, what is open communication in a relationship?
-In a healthy and loving marriage or happy relationship, couples talk freely, openly, and feel that they are safe when they share their most private thoughts.
+In a healthy and loving marriage or happy relationship, couples are able to talk freely and openly and feel safe sharing their most private thoughts.

 They comfortably voice their worries and feelings when difficulties arise and express gratitude when things are good.